yetanothermasterylearning/git/05. Branch concept/readme.md

 	![sourcetree_merge_a_branch](./Pictures/sourcetree_merge_a_branch.png)
 - push master branch
 ![sourcetree_push_master](./Pictures/sourcetree_push_master.png)

+## Merge Conflict
+- When the same file is modified in different branches, Git raises a **conflict** to avoid data loss.
+> While working on real projects, first merge the master/developer branch to your branch.
+Resolve merge conflicts; merge your branch back to the master/developer branch.
+More details on merge conflict resolution will be in the upcoming chapter.

 ## Branch naming approach
 - here are some commonly used standards and best practices for naming Git branches.